sevasch/weather/README.md

 # Weather scraper
-The idea of this project is to collect meteorological data from various sources over long time periods.
+The idea of this project is to collect meteorological data from various sources over long periods of time.
 It is designed to run on devices with low power consumption such as _Raspberry Pi_ but can also be run on any other system as docker container.

-The intent behind collecting a lot of meteorological data was originally to create animations for meteorology lessons during flight training.
+The intent behind collecting a lot of meteorological data was originally to create animations for meteorology lessons during pilot training.
 This project also served as an exercise on Linux, Docker and Pyton.

 Future changes might include:
-* Improvements in logging.
+* Improvements in logging
-* Network storage to access data.
+* Network storage to access data
-* Testing and better exception handling.
+* Testing and better exception handling
-* Making the Python code more readable and splitting it up.
+* Making the Python code more readable and splitting it up

 ## Data overview
 The data is collected from various sources.